Rules and Submission Guidelines

 The Debut Dagger, a competition organised by the Crime Writers’ Association (CWA), is aimed at debut writers.

-The CWA defines a debut writer for the purposes of this competition as a writer who has no traditional fiction publication experience and only limited experience as a self-published author of fiction, and who does not have a literary agent at the time the competition closes for entries.
+The CWA defines a debut writer for the purposes of this competition as a writer who has no traditional novel publication experience and only limited experience as a self-published author of fiction, and who does not have a literary agent at the time the competition closes for entries.

 - You must never have had a traditional publishing contract for any work of fiction over 20,000 words.